 When you select a preset SD card size in the Estimate battery and card life window, the estimation assumes that all of the card space is completely unused.
-Reformat the SD card before each deployment to ensure that this is the case (see Format SD Card (page 88)).
+Reformat the SD card before each deployment to ensure that this is the case (see Format SD Card (page 42)).

-For acoustic recording, SD card usage is very predictable.
+For acoustic recording or non-triggered ultrasonic recording, SD card usage is very predictable.
 Assuming the SD card used during the deployment is freshly formatted and does not encounter an unusual issue, the date at which the card fills up should not significantly deviate from the estimation shown on the Estimate battery and card life window.